 When giving demos, many companies can show you how to draft a simple NDA, but they are typically quite generic and require little time to generate.
 It is better to request a more complex and voluminous contract demo, so you can get a clearer picture of the tool’s potential.
 What you don’t want is software that takes 30 minutes to process a single large document.

-Unit economics efficiency of the contract management software
+Unit economics efficiency of the document management software

 Compare and analyze contract lifecycle management software pricing.
 Usually, it isn’t cheap, so evaluate your contract needs and costs, and run through a year-long budget perspective.
 Be sure you don’t overpay.